Isabel Cristina: Beatification

 The diocesan process opened in Mariana on 26 January 2001 before concluding nearly a decade later on 1 September 2009.
-Pope Francis authorized a decree on 27 October 2020 that determined that Mrad Campos had died "in odium fidei" (she preserved chastity in the name of faith) and approved for her to be beatified.
+Pope Francis authorized a decree on 27 October 2020 that determined that Mrad Campos had died in odium fidei ("in hatred of the faith") and in defensum castitatis (in defense of her chastity) and approved for her to be beatified.
 The beatification took place in Barbacena on 10 December 2022.
 The postulator for this cause is Doctor Paolo Vilotta.